pxpepe/ml-diabetic-retinopathy-debrecen/README.md

 # ml-diabetic-retinopathy-debrecen
-Machine Learning on the Diabetic Retinopathy Debrecen
+Machine Learning on the Diabetic Retinopathy Debrecen Dataset